 Vermont is known as the Green Mountain State, a testament to its beautiful scenery and postcard backdrops.
-Who wouldn't want to live in a state known for being peaceful and one of the healthiest states to live in?
-Finding a home and getting a mortgage in Vermont is easy, too.
+Who wouldn't want to live in a state known for being peaceful and one of the healthiest states?
+This guide will help you find a home and get a mortgage in Vermont.
 There are plenty of resources available to help new home seekers.
 First-time homebuyers in Vermont can find help with the homebuying and lending process from the housing development authority.
 The state offers eligible homebuyers financial assistance and low-interest, fixed-rate mortgage loans for purchasing their first home.
 Follow this interactive guide to getting a mortgage in Vermont as we explore what options could best fit your needs.

 Shop Mortgage Rates in Vermont

 Mortgage rates can vary slightly from lender to lender, but also state to state.
 Of course, the borrower's credit score is the primary factor in what rates you will be offered, but location, local competition, Vermont laws, cost of doing business for the lender and foreclosure rates also count.
-(Vermont has a very low foreclosure rate compared to the national average, according to RealtyTrac.)
 In addition, local and national market conditions affect rates.
 Currently, Vermont's mortgage rates are slightly lower than the national average.
 Click here to find a more thorough explanation of what generally drives rates.

 Homebuying Help in Vermont